Code-Institute-Submissions/my_first_website-1/README.md

 ## Bugs/problems Encountered
 - My navigation was not working perfectly my mentor adviced on how to style it and it worked.
 ##### Deploying my project
-- To deploy my project i pushed my AWS Cloud9 workspace to my Github respository.
+- I added all files in the command line using git add.
+- I commited them
+- I pushed them to [GitHub respository](https://github.com/macharia63/my_first_website/tree/master/assets/css)
 ## Credits
 ###### logo
 - The logo was obtained from David and the Giants website.